The Best Bloody Marys in West Hollywood

 Connie & Ted’s

-Chef Michael Cimarusti’s ode to New England coastal eaterieshas one of the best weekend brunch programs in town.
-Their Bloody is bloody famous, and it starts with a bayleaf and celery-infused vodka.
-Spices and bright tomato add a layer of tart kick, and like everything else on their menu, this cocktail is made entirely in-house.
+Chef Michael Cimarusti’s ode to New England coastal eateries one of the best weekend brunch programs in town.
+Their Bloody is bloody famous, and like everything else on the menu, it’s made entirely in-house.
+It starts with a bay leaf and celery-infused vodka, then spices and bright tomato add a tart kick.
 Paired with an open-faced crab cake sandwich or the decadent lobster omelet, it’s a hangover’s demise for certain.

-“Better ingredients from top to bottom makes a better drink top to bottom,” offers Keith McCarthy, General Manager at Jones Hollywood.
+“Better ingredients from top to bottom makes a better drink top to bottom,” says Keith McCarthy, General Manager at Jones Hollywood.

-Dirty Sue premium olive juice is the secret Bloody Mary ingredient that keeps people coming back and keeps Jones at the top of the lists of LA’s best Bloody Marys.
+Dirty Sue premium olive juice is the secret Bloody Mary ingredient that keeps Jones at the top of the LA’s best Bloody Marys lists.

-The Saturday and Sunday Drag Brunches are ample reason to drag yourself out of bed.
-New Year’s Day, we expect long lines to enter this sainted institution, where delicious, greasy burgers come with a comedic side of sass.They plan on throwing a big Drag Brunch on January 1, and while you can partake the option of Bottomless Mimosas, we suggest at least one, truly classic Bloody Mary.
-Mary’s has a great kick of vodka and plenty of vitamins and spice, via a house-made tomato mix.
+The Saturday and Sunday Drag Brunches are ample reason to pull yourself out of bed.
+Their delicious, greasy burgers come with a comedic side of sass, and while you could partake in Bottomless Mimosas, we suggest at least one, truly classic Bloody Mary using their house-made mix.

 The Butcher, The Baker, The Cappuccino Maker

-Ultra-fresh ingredients and daily-squeezed citrus are cornerstones to making the world’s best craft cocktails.
+Ultra-fresh ingredients and daily-squeezed citrus are key to making the world’s best craft cocktails.
 BBCM (as it’s affectionately known) sources seasonal produce from local farms.
-They’ve got a penchant for staying as organic and sustainable as possible, too, making it an outstanding option for a farm-fresh Bloody Mary.
-They don’t stop at the usuals of tomato juice, vodka and a splash of spice, however.
-Their concoction comes piled high with an entire, tiny ham-and-cheese sandwich on toasted bread.
-It’s skewered alongside olives, pickles, and a ripe tomato and is beset by a celery stalk and fresh lime wedges.
+They’ve got a penchant for staying as organic and sustainable as possible, too, making them an outstanding option for a farm-fresh Bloody Mary.
+Their concoction comes piled high with a tiny ham-and-cheese sandwich on toasted bread, skewered alongside olives, pickles, a ripe tomato, celery, and fresh lime wedges.

-Their house Bloody Mary mix arrives to your table and the rest is up to you at their DIY Bloody Mary bar, for only $12.
-You have your choice of toppings and additions, from gin to vodka, alongside spicy peppers, pickles, and herbs, plus fun garnishes and plenty of citrus.
-This New Year’s Day brunch will go all day, with Mimosa and Champagne deals for those who prefer something a little less savory, and the menu will include fan-favorites like their Breakfast Avocado Toast, Biscuits & Gravy Benedict and Spicy Turkey Scrambles.
+Their house Bloody Mary mix arrives at your table and the rest is up to you at their DIY Bloody Mary bar.
+You have your choice of spirits from gin to vodka, alongside spicy peppers, pickles, and herbs, fun garnishes, and plenty of citrus.
+Brunch is every Saturday and Sunday from 10 a.m. to 3:30 p.m.